Back pay for unpaid wages and overtime: Who qualifies?

 Employers who fail to grant these rest and meal breaks may be required to pay penalties for missed breaks.
 For each missed meal or rest break, employers must pay an additional hour of pay at a worker’s regular rate.

-If you are required to spend your meal or rest periods at your place of work or are required to perform any type of work–even if it is just carrying a walkie-talkie or cell phone–during your breaks, you should consult with a lawyer to determine whether you are receiving illegal breaks.
+If you are required to spend your meal or rest periods at your place of work or are required to perform any work–even if it is just carrying a walkie-talkie or cell phone–during your breaks, you should consult with a lawyer to determine whether you are receiving illegal breaks.

 California labor laws: expense reimbursement